You have asked us to research the laws of the four states in Region X as those laws

 (g) Requirements of the beneficiary or beneficiaries;

-(h) Other assets of the beneficiary or beneficiaries, including earning capacity; and
+(h) Other assets of the beneficiary or beneficiaries, including earning capacity;

 (i) Effect of investments in increasing or diminishing liability for taxes.